 In a way of speaking, it might not be wrong to call fate a projection of man’s fears and helplessness in the face of strange, untoward, unexpected, undeserved occurrences for which he is wholly not-responsible and is unprepared; and, for which he has no explanation.
 It is something towards which he feels is driven, going by his hard experiences in the world.

 3. 2.
 Fate, by its very concept, is thus, irrational.
-One could lament that Fate is blind; it gives solace but not light; and, never guidance.
+One could lament that Fate is blind.
+It gives solace but not light; and, never guidance.
 Yet, one cannot entirely deny the unknown and the unpredictable elements of life.
 Man, therefore, calls fate : a capricious phantom.
-And yet, he manfully challenges this caprice, unwilling to surrender to its whims, to deflect its moves through precaution, valour, and various other brave and crafty ways.
+And yet, a brave person manfully challenges this caprice, unwilling to surrender to its whims, to deflect its moves through precaution, valor, and various other brave and crafty ways.
 That is the crux of life.

 Fate in Indian ethos

 4.1.
 Surprisingly, the concept and the belief in fate is a late entry into the Indian ethos.
 None of the four Samhitas, the Aranyakas, the Brahmanas or the Upanishads speaks of fate.
 In Rig Veda, particularly, prayers are addressed to benevolent gods who are gently or fervently persuaded to grant fertility in crops and cattle, to bless with plenty of sons and wealth.
 There is a joyous optimism looking forward with hope to be truly alive over a ‘span-of hundred – sharad ritus’, the best of the seasons.
 These texts do not have trace of fatalism.

 But, the concept of fate and fatalism gained prominence much later in the Epics and the Puranas.
 We shall talk a bit more of that in the paragraphs to follow.